 - Sheep: Usually all have black, white, or light pink faces and feet and white wool all over their bodies in cartoons, though real sheep can have many other colors, markings, and patterns as well.

 - Cows and Bulls: Cows are usually either white with black blotches or all-brown and bulls are usually all-black in cartoons, even though real cattle can have many different colors, markings, and patterns.

 - Donkeys: Usually brownish or grayish with a lighter colored muzzle, chest, belly, and lighter colored areas around both eyes in cartoons.
 They have a greater variety of colors in Real Life.

 - Skunks: Tend to have white bellies and/or muzzles or facial "masks," as well as the characteristic white stripe(s) or spots (if a spotted skunk) on their back.
 Some skunks in real life have white spots on their undersides or legs, though it's rare.

-- Domestic Cats: They often have white tail tips in animation even though white tail tips are rather uncommon on Real Life cats. * Black and other non-agouti (solid colored) cats, especially those with white paws, bellies, and/or muzzles or facial "masks," and all-white female cats are quite prevalent in animation because they're common and easier to animate than tabbies.
+- Domestic Cats: They often have white tail tips in animation even though white tail tips are rather uncommon on Real Life cats. note Black and other non-agouti (solid colored) cats, especially those with white paws, bellies, and/or muzzles or facial "masks," and all-white female cats are quite prevalent in animation because they're common and easier to animate than tabbies.

 - Bears (except polar bears and pandas): Brown with a lighter brown or flesh colored muzzle and/or belly.